 Week 2…Walk to Rosanna; Walk back of Templestowe (Boot Camp 6); Walk to Rosanna park and some jogging 59 mins: Walk Week 3…Bike Ride 13km, Heidelberg to Odyssey House and the alpaca; Templestowe hill trail with trekking poles, 7 km, 2 hours; Treadmill 4 km run and 1 km on incline Week 4…Treadmill 2km, 7 incline, 27:25 min, 462 vft; Walk 7 km, 2 hours Plenty River Trail, Treadmill 3km, 27 min, 1.5 incline; Treadmill 1 hour, 4.808 km, 6 step incline, 927 vft; Treadmill 5km, 2km on 8 step incline, 3km on 1 step incline, 599 vft.
 Week 5…Walk Plenty River Trail, 1 hour, 4km; treadmill run, 1.5 incline, 200 vft.
 4km in 31min; Treadmill 30 min ”Central Park” 28 mins, 20 min walking on 6 incline, two lots on incline training.

 Is all the training and the tedious list necessary?
-I trekked all the way to Gorak Shep without a blister and with very little in the way of aches and pains thanks to the training.
+I trekked all the way to Gorak Shep without a blister and with very little in the way of aches and pains thanks to our training.
 Put “Trek to Everest Base Camp” as your Fitness Challenge or on your bucket list.
 You won’t regret it and it maybe it will be one the best things you do.
 Chances are you will do it again.
 Trekking in Nepal is addictive.

 Have I got you considering an Everest Base Camp Trek?
 Want to more more?
 Here is the last place you will sleep on the trail…..
 The Last Lodges at Gorak Shep